ccqpein/code-it-later-rs/README.md

 ### Local arguments ###

 `codeitlater` will look for `{$PWD}/.codeitlater` file to pre-load arguments.
 If any arguments those been given in command line, also set inside the `.codeitlater` file, will be rewrote by command line arguments (**except ignore dirs (-x)**, ignore dirs configs located inside `.codeitlater` file and given in command line will merge together).

 ### Clean the crumbs ###

 `codeitlater -D target` gonna clean all crumbs inside the files in the target folder.
 Delete will give prompt interaction, which has `y/n/s/i` options. `y` means delete the bread/crumbs it just shows; `n` means ignore this; `s` means `show`, just re-print it again; `i` going to interact mode, show bread one by one or crumb one by one.

 You can delete special keywords with `codeitlater -D -k TODO`.
 Generally, `-D` handle after normal `codeitlater` workflow done.

+### Run format after clean the crumbs ###

+After clean some crumbs inside files, you might need some format after it.
+You can give the `--fmt` options let `codeitlater` run the command given after clean.

+For example:

+`codeitlater -D --fmt "go fmt" .` will delete your crumbs and run the `go fmt {all files changed}`.
+All files changed will add the ending of the command `--fmt` gave.

+As all other options, you can add it inside the local `{$PWD}/.codeitlater`.